aircraft721/PublicDocs/_articles/product-feed-full-public.md

 If you plan on giving us a custom feed (feeds that are not in Olapic or Google schemas), please be aware of the following:

 * Limited functionality applies.
 * Specific parts of Olapic feed schema pertains to product features such as syndication, inventory updates, configurable/simple products, etc (not limited to the features mentioned).
 * We require the fields listed as **required**.
 You can rename them, but they are essential for a good implementation.
 * To ensure a successful import, we require verification from an Olapic tech resource.

-By default, XML feed in Olapic scehma will support the full feature-set.
+By default, XML feed in Olapic schema will support the full feature-set.
 Please refer to the following table for the supported feature across 3 types of feeds, and consult your account team on which product feed would be optimal for your integration:

 |                        Olapic Feature                       | Olapic Standard Feed | Google Product Feed (Standard) | Anything else |
 | ----------------------------------------------------------- | -------------------- | ------------------------------ | ------------- |